A comparison between initialization strategies for the infinite hidden Markov model: Conclusions

 \section{Conclusions}

-This study highlights the impact of initialization strategies in the estimation of infinite Hidden Markov models using the beam sampling algorithm.
-Our results show that the choice of the initialization strategy can substantially influence the quality of the inferred latent structure and the convergence behavior of the model.
+This study highlights the impact of initialization strategies in the estimation of infinite hidden Markov models using the beam sampler algorithm.
+Our results show that the choice of initialization strategy can substantially influence the quality of the inferred latent structure and the convergence behavior of the model.

 Across different simulation experiments, uniform initialization consistently underperforms, failing to recover the correct latent states even when the underlying data are generated from well-separated Gaussian mixtures.
 In contrast, initializations based on $k$-means or partitioning around medoids yield more accurate and stable estimates.
 While Gaussian mixture initialization remains competitive, its performance tends to deteriorate as the feature dimensionality increases or when the assumption of Gaussianity of the data is violated.